Just an hour by Shinkansen from Osaka or Kyoto ! Enjoy Peach Picking and Grape Picking picking in the fruit kingdom of Okayama

 This service includes sponsored advertisements.

-Why Okayama Fruits are So Delicious
+Why Okayama Fruits are Delicious

-Mild climate
+Warm climate

 History of fruit growing

-The history of fruit cultivation in Okayama can be traced back to the Meiji period.
-The introduction of "Shanghai Shuimitsu" and "Tianjin Shuimitsu" from China in 1875 was the catalyst for full-scale peach cultivation.
-Since then, thanks to the warm climate suitable for peach cultivation and the efforts of enthusiastic predecessors, improvements and development have continued, and more than 30 varieties of peaches have been created to date.
-In particular, the "white peach" that was born in Okayama in 1901 is a variety that is the root of peaches in Japan, and its soft flesh, unique peach fragrance, and overflowing sweet juice made it taste different from any peaches that had come before.
+Okayama's fruit-growing history can be traced back to the Meiji era.
+The introduction of Shanghai and Tianjin peach varieties from China in 1875 marked the start of full-scale peach cultivation.
+Since then, thanks to the warm climate suited to peach cultivation and the efforts of dedicated pioneers, improvements and development have continued, resulting in the creation of over 30 varieties of peaches.
+In particular, the "white peach," which was born in Okayama in 1901, is a variety that is the root of Japanese peaches, and its soft flesh, distinctive peach fragrance, and overflowing sweet juice make it taste different from any peach that had come before.

-For more information on peaches and grapes, please see the following articles.
+For more information on peaches and grapes, please see the following articles:

 This is a spot where you can enjoy picking both peaches and grapes.